Top

 • The age, and the physical and emotional condition of the spouse seeking maintenance

-For maintenance, there is not a mathematical formula that is the presumed amount of maintenance, unlike child support.
-Maintenance instead is calculated on a case by case basis.
+The role of sacrifices and dependents in the marriage impacts maintenance decisions greatly.
+For maintenance, there is not a mathematical formula for determining the presumed amount of maintenance, unlike child support.
+Maintenance instead is calculated on a case-by-case basis.

 Types of Spousal Support in Missouri